SpireStock

 Some distributors game the system.
 Common tactics include:

-• Round-tripping, inflating orders to hit target incentives, then returning excess stock later
+• Round-tripping: inflating orders to hit target incentives, then returning excess stock later

-• Split invoicing, breaking a single order into multiple invoices to claim schemes on each
+• Split invoicing: breaking a single order into multiple invoices to claim schemes on each

-• Ghost sales, booking fake retailer sales to claim secondary sales-linked schemes
+• Ghost sales: booking fake retailer sales to claim secondary sales-linked schemes

-• Backdated claims, submitting claims after scheme terms have changed
+• Backdated claims: submitting claims after scheme terms have changed

 Without audit trails, these tactics are nearly impossible to detect.
+Proper distribution tracking is the first line of defense.

 4. Retroactive Claim Disputes